Introducing the Tubular Robot project

 The Tubular Robot is a project I and 4 other teammates made in Spring 2018 for class ECE 196: Project in a box.
 The codes are hosted on Github

-The Tubular Robot is a Raspberry-Pi powered robot equipped with two encoders and three ultrasonic proximity sensors.
+The Tubular Robot is a RaspberryPi-powered robot equipped with two encoders and three ultrasonic proximity sensors.
 The data is streamed wirelessly to the client to make a map of the surroundings as it goes.
 The encoders on both motors make sure the robot knows precisely where it is at for every timestamp.
-It has both an autonomous obstacle avoiding mode (based on the front ultrasonic proximity sensor), and a wireless controlled manual driving mode.
+It has both an autonomous obstacle-avoiding mode (based on the front ultrasonic proximity sensor), and a wirelessly controlled manual driving mode.
 The robot is also equipped with a night vision camera that streams video wirelessly to the user.

 Here is a simple chart demonstrating what has been put together: